open-pioneer/trails-openlayers-base-packages/src/packages/selection/README.md

 Key features of this selection source implementation are:

 - using only the extent as selection kind
-- listening to layer visibility changes and updating the status of the source
+- listening to layer visibility changes and updating the reactive `status` of the source accordingly
 - limiting the number of returned selection results to the corresponding selection option
-- throwing an event `changed:status` when the status updates

 Inject the selection source factory by referencing `"selection.VectorSelectionSourceFactory"`: